OSGeo/PROJ/docs/source/apps/proj.rst

     EOF

 will perform UTM zone 12 forward projection.
+The default +ellps=GRS80 is used as no +ellps was specified.
 The geographic values of this example are equivalent and meant as examples of various forms of DMS input.
 The x-y output data will appear as three lines of::